BCLibCoop/nnels-views-custom-handlers/README.md

 This field requires the File: Size field to be added to the view.

+### S3 Path

+Add a S3 Path to the row.

+This field requires the  Field: S3 Path field to be added to the view.

 ## Headers, Footers, No Results

 ### Add Button